 You also mentioned the dose of the drugs.
 While you seem to trust the source of your drugs, it's possible that the potency of the drug varies each time you purchase it.
 Since these drugs are illegal in the United States, their dosages aren't tested or regulated by any regulatory bodies such as the Food and Drug Administration (FDA).
 The drugs you're consuming may be stronger now than they have been in the past, which is causing you to have a different reaction.
 Additionally, you mentioned that you generally haven't used mushrooms in the past.
 It's possible that your response to mushrooms is different than other hallucinogens.
 Paying attention to how much is consumed and of what drugs may help you pinpoint where your trips are going wrong.

 Also, keep in mind that LSD and mushrooms can all have different effects on different people.
 You've indicated that your trips are generally positive and that you've enjoyed the experience.
 Keep in mind that previous positive experiences don't mean that future negative experiences won't occur.
 A bad trip can happen to anyone who is using these drugs, whether it's the first time or the fortieth time.
 If this is the case, consider taking some time to think about whether using these substances brings you the type of experience you’d like.
 If you do continue to use them, in what way can you address the factors that have been found to influence your experience?
 Next time, can you find a comfortable, safe location and be in the company of familiar, trusted folks?
 Ensuring that you’re in a positive headspace or emotional state before tripping may also be key.
 It’s also possible that addressing these factors may not yield expected, positive results or may you’ve decided that that these substances just aren’t resulting in the ‘happy trails’ you mentioned anymore.
 In that case, it may be wise to stop for a while and see how that feels.
 If you find that you're having trouble doing that, you may want to seek some professional assistance from a health care provider or mental health professional.
 Ultimately, only you can make that choice.
 You may also find it helpful to read LSD: Nirvana or burnt out? in the Go Ask Alice!
 Alcohol & Other Drugs archives for more information about the tripping experience.
-If you're looking for other ways to experience that feeling without turning to substances check out Fun without drugs?.

 Hope you're a little less confused,Alice!